kundanadileepm/kundana_finance_proj/README.md

 1. Code Push & Trigger:

-•	Developer pushes code to the `master` branch on GitHub.
+•	Developer pushes code to the `master` or 'main' branch on GitHub.
 •	This action triggers a Jenkins pipeline using a webhook integration.

 2. Build Stage (CI):